The Applicant

 You

-"Update every pay band to current market and put a compliant pay scale on every active posting within 48 hours.
-Then we respond to L&I with a corrective action plan AND a commitment to a privileged pay equity audit run through outside counsel."
+"Update every band to current market.
+Put a compliant scale on every active posting in 48 hours.
+Respond to L&I with a corrective plan AND a privileged pay equity audit run through outside counsel."

-Jordan "The audit is going to show that six current employees are below the new minimum of their own band.
-And probably that the retaliation allegation will stick."
+Jordan "The audit will show six employees below the new band minimum.
+And the retaliation claim will probably stick."

-By Friday, the updated postings are live.
-Your response to L&I includes a corrective action plan, a timeline, and a confidential commitment to a privileged pay equity audit.
-Senior Deputy Director Alvarez's office acknowledges receipt and notes that the voluntary audit will be considered in any further enforcement evaluation.
+By Friday, the postings are live.
+Your response includes the plan and a commitment to a privileged audit.
+L&I acknowledges and notes the voluntary audit will weigh in any further enforcement.

 +3 Compliance